top of page

 Treatments:

-A proper diagnosis is required for internal organ issues.
-Treatments can range from antibiotics to surgery, so, if you suspect that your low back pain could be due to one of these conditions, consulting with your healthcare provider is a must.
+If you suspect that your low back pain could be due to one of these conditions, consulting with your healthcare provider is a must.
 They will be able to refer you for further testing, if required, or to see a specialist for your condition.

 If your low back pain on one side is accompanied by symptoms like fever, incontinence, or nausea, you should seek immediate medical care.